cramerdev/docs/_posts/2013-10-9-uncategorized.markdown

 ### Critical Incident Procedure
 1. If a critical incident alert is received, all notified team members should being communicating with one another via Skype, email, or direct phone calls even if the incident occurs during off-business hours.
-2. The team should do whatever it takes to bring the app back to a state where it can operate in a "normal" capacity until normal business hours resume.
+2. The team should do whatever it takes to bring the app back to a state where it can operate in a "normal" capacity until regular business hours resume.
 Normal meaning orders can be processed, users can access the product, and it is stable enough to make it until a full analysis can be done.
 3. During normal business hours, the PM on the project will gather information and generate a report to the stakeholder with the following data:
 	- What happened?
 	- What was the scope and effect / consequences?